 HOW TO HANDLE NIGHTTIME FEARS

-Does your child ask you to check for monsters hiding in their closet?
-Do they call for you to make sure there are not any creepy crawlies in their bed?
+Does your child worry about monsters at bedtime and ask you to check for them hiding in the closet?
+Do they call for you to make sure there aren’t any creepy crawlies in their bed?
 Or maybe you find yourself having to constantly reassure your child because they are afraid of the dark?

 Have you ever noticed that monsters only exist when there are no parents?